Mary Fendrich Hulman: Early life

 She was born March 13, 1905, in Evansville, Indiana.
 Hulman was the only child of Fendrich Cigar Company president John H. Fendrich and Nettie Buttriss Fendrich.
 The Fendrich family was among Evansville's prominent Catholic families; Mary attended Catholic schools.

 Marriage and family

 Mary met Tony Hulman in the early 1920s in Atlantic City, where both families summered.
 On October 6, 1926, the couple married in a lavish ceremony in Evansville.

 The couple settled in Terre Haute, Indiana following a European honeymoon.
 Tony became sales manager of Hulman & Co., while Mary set up housekeeping in the city's Farrington's Grove neighborhood.

 Their first child, Mary, was born in Evansville in 1930, but died shortly after birth.
 On December 26, 1934, the couple's daughter Mary (Mari Hulman George), was born.
 She died November 3, 2018.

-Sorting
+Sporting

-Mary played golf, shot skeet competitively and was considered an excellent shot.
+Mary played golf and shot skeet competitively.

 When Tony purchased the Indianapolis Motor Speedway in 1945, she chose to play an active role each year at the race.